MetPX/sarracenia/doc/sr_subscribe.1.rst

 - plugin -- declare a set of plugins to achieve a collective function.

+- on_data -- when the reception of a block of data has occured, trigger a transformation action.
+As this entry point is for content transformation, the api adds the content of the block as an additional argument, and rather than returning True or Fale, it returns the transformed data.

 - on_file -- When the reception of a file has been completed, trigger followup action.
   The **on_file** option defaults to file_log, which writes a downloading status message.